swcarpentry/make-novice/_episodes/01-intro.md

 ~~~
 {: .bash}

-Runs the script and check that the output is the same as before:
+Run the script and check that the output is the same as before:

 ~~~
 $ bash run_pipeline.sh